buildbot/buildbot-website/README.md

 [Buildbot marketing website](https://buildbot.net) built [harp](http://harpjs.com/)

+Harp - an Amazing a Static Website generator

 harp is a simple static website generator built on [nodejs](https://nodejs.org/en/)

 You have to install nodejs and [yarn](https://yarnpkg.com/lang/en/)